NC1107/Bomb-Party-Bot/README.md

 # Bomb Party Helper
 This is a simple helper to help you when you get stuck while playing Bomb Party, This project is also for educational purposes, using this can result in a ban(probably).
-The better your word list, the better the bot will work, ill attach a simple english dictionary list
+The better your word list, the better the bot will work, i'll attach a simple english dictionary list

 ## Installation